jkjung-avt/yolov4_crowdhuman/README.md

    ![Saving a copy of yolov4_crowdhuman.ipynb](./doc/save_a_copy.jpg)

-3. Follow the instructions in the Notebook, i.e.
+3. Follow the instructions in the Notebook to train the "yolov4-crowdhuman-416x416" model, i.e.

-   - make sure the IPython Notebook has successully connect to a GPU runtime,
+   - make sure the IPython Notebook has successfully connected to a GPU runtime,
    - mount your Google Drive (for saving training log and weights),
    - run all cells ("Runtime -> Run all" or "Runtime -> Restart and run all").